top of page

 Class of 1975 Achieves Multiple Milestones

 On the occasion of their 51st anniversary graduating from Friends, the Class of 1975 Reunion Gift Committee announced they reached their 50th Reunion Gift goal.
 The six individual endowed financial aid funds associated with the Class of 1975 now have a combined value of $1.5 million — an increase of $350,000 through gifts, pledges, and endowment growth as of June 30, 2025.
-One member of the class, who served on the committee commented, “We also had a strong participation rate
+One member of the class, who served on the committee commented, “This has been such a meaningful opportu

 Generational Support for Friends Students

-1 – The Hochman family in 2008.
+The Hochman family in 2008.
 Left to right: Genie, Joel '09, David '74, Daniel '07, Stan and Lee.
-2 – David Hochman (future '74) with his maternal grandparents, Sarah and Abraham Bell at 577 Grand Street in 1958 As an impressionable seven-year-old, David Hochman '74 has vivid memories of entering Friends Seminary for the first time in 1964 as a Grade 3 applicant.
+As an impressionable seven-year-old, David Hochman '74 has vivid memories of entering Friends Seminary for the first time in 1964 as a Grade 3 applicant.
 A sparkling new Hunter Hall had just opened, but like many good stories, this one began with rejection.
-There w
+There were no openings, so instead his parents enrolled him for Grade 6 at the now-defunct Downtown Community School.
+They wa

 PHILANTHROPY AT FRIENDS